Why choose this course?

-Attendance at workshops means high quality tuition and support form a highly experienced AAT professional tutor and the opportunity to share the learning journey with other candidates who all bring different experience to the group.
+Attendance at workshops means high-quality tuition and support from a highly experienced AAT professional tutor and the opportunity to share the learning journey with other candidates who all bring a different experience to the group.

 On achieving the qualification, candidates are qualified to work in a range of finance roles such as:

 - assistant accountant

 - accounts payable clerk

 - credit controller

 - finance officer

 - professional bookkeeper

 - tax assistant